Fresh mushrooms growing on a log in natural setting

 • Oyster mushrooms are the easiest species for beginners

-Mushrooms are having a moment — and for good reason.
+Mushrooms are having a moment, and for good reason.
 They are packed with nutrients, fascinating to grow, and thrive in the shady, damp spots of your yard where nothing else wants to grow.
+Beyond the kitchen, many species offer impressive wellness benefits, you can compare functional mushroom varieties like lion’s mane, reishi, and chaga to see what each one brings to the table.
 You do not need a farm or special equipment.
 With a few logs, some spawn, and patience, you can be harvesting your own shiitake, oyster, or lion’s mane mushrooms right at home.

 I inoculated my first shiitake logs three years ago, and they are still producing beautiful flushes every spring and fall.
-It is genuinely one of the most hands-off food production systems on our homestead.
+It is genuinely among the most hands-off food production systems on our homestead.

 How Does Log Growing Work?